- Ofer Harel, Ph.D., Interim Dean

 Medicine and Dentistry

 Students planning for a career in medicine or dentistry need a rigorous and broad education in the liberal arts and sciences, as well as a strong record of academic achievement.
-Guidance in the structuring of academic programs, including selection of a major, should be done in consultation with advisors from the Pre-medical/Pre-dental Advising office.
+Guidance in the structuring of academic programs, including selection of a major, should be done in consultation with advisors from the Pre-Medical and Pre-Dental Office.

-For further information about gaining admission to schools of medicine, dentistry, opthalmology, optometry and other health-related disciplines, contact the program advisors:
+For further information about admission to schools of medicine, dentistry, and other health-related disciplines, contact the advisors.

 Medieval Studies Program